laventura/blog_fyi/content/about.md

 I work on products by day, hack on deep learning projects by night, and learn continously.

 A lot of my work and interests are inter-disciplinary.

-MS ome areas of my work:
+Some areas of my work are:

 - Product Management: product + portfolio strategy, product concept to launch, planning/forecasting, [customer] value proposition development, roadmapping, go-to-market strategy
 - Leadership: leading cross-functional teams: product, engineering, design, marketing